 Firebox door of Pickering Lumber 5.

-Southern Pacific commuter coach 2154 built in 1924 and acquired from the California State Railroad Museum.
+Southern Pacific commuter coach 2154 built by Pullman in 1924 and acquired from the California State Railroad Museum.

-Santa Fe 44-tonner 462 built in 1943 and became E.I.
-DuPont de Nemours and Co 2 in Antioch, California before being acquired by the PLA in 1971.
+Santa Fe 44-ton switcher 462 built by General Electric in 1943 and became E.I.
+DuPont de Nemours and Company 2 in Antioch, California before being acquired by the PLA in 1971.

-Western Pacific bay window wooden caboose 649 built in 1916 as an outside-braced boxcar.
+Western Pacific bay window wooden caboose 649 built by Pullman in 1916 as an outside-braced boxcar.
+In 1943, it was rebuilt by Sacramento Car Shops as a caboose by adding bay windows and end platforms.

-Niles Canyon Railway Plymouth switcher 103 nicknamed "The Dinkey" built in 1929 for the Santa Catalina Island Company.
+Niles Canyon Railway switcher 103 nicknamed "The Dinkey" built by Plymouth in 1929 for the Santa Catalina Island Company.

-Southern Pacific diner and lounge "Cascade Club" 10280-10281-10282 built in 1949 for the Southern Pacific's first class Cascade overnight sleeping car train from Oakland to Portland, Oregon.
+Southern Pacific diner and lounge "Cascade Club" 10280-10281-10282 built by Pullman-Standard in 1949 for the Southern Pacific's first class Cascade overnight sleeping car train from Oakland to Portland, Oregon.

 Niles Canyon Railway flat car 306 built in 1942 for the United States Navy.